refinedev/refine/documentation/docs/packages/documentation/react-hook-form/useModalForm.md

 If you want to save the form automatically after some delay when user edits the form, you can pass true to `autoSave.enabled` prop.

+By default the `autoSave` feature does not invalidate queries.
 If you need to invalidate when auto save mutation is successful; you can use the `invalidateOnUnmount` prop.
 This prop is useful when you want to invalidate the `list`, `many` and `detail` queries from the current resource.
 However, you can use the `invalidates` prop if you want to customize it.

 It also supports `onMutationSuccess` and `onMutationError` callback functions.
 You can use `isAutoSave` parameter to determine whether the mutation is triggered by `autoSave` or not.